KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/kdevelop.md

 Navigate to the method "bluezNotRunningTest()", put a breakpoint on the first line of this method that is not "{" (the opening curly bracket of the method), is not whitespace or comment.
 That is, a line of actual source code.
 Right click on the line > Toggle Breakpoint.

-In Projects view, right click on the CMake target "managertest" > Debug As... > Compiled Binary.
+In the Projects view, right click on the CMake target "managertest" > Debug As... > Compiled Binary.

 If the kdevelop debugger does not pause, from the kdevelop main menu > Settings > Configure KDevelop... > Plugins > Debugging > uncheck "LLDB Support" > OK.

 Navigate to the method "bluezNotRunningTest()", put a breakpoint on the first line of this method that is not "{" (the opening curly bracket of the method), is not whitespace or comment.
 That is, a line of actual source code.
 Right click on the line > Toggle Breakpoint.

-In Projects view, right click on the CMake target "managertest" > Debug As... > Compiled Binary.
+In the Projects view, right click on the CMake target "managertest" > Debug As... > Compiled Binary.

 The debugger starts and breaks on the first line of C++ source code after the breakpoint.
 From the main menu > Run > Step Over (F10)/Step Into (F11)/Step Out (F12).